Frequently Asked Questions

 - 6 hours in culture, civilization, and literature (at least 3 being in culture and civilization)

 - 12 hours of electives

-NOTE: Harding University grants credit from CLEP foreign language examinations, depending on the score, and also grants AP credit in foreign languages.
-Consult Harding University's current catalogue for more detail, or if you have further questions, call the Registrar's office at (501) 279-4057.
+Harding University grants credit from CLEP foreign language examinations, depending on the score, and also grants AP credit in foreign languages.
+Students who are eligible for validation credit (see above) may not need to sit for CLEP or AP exams.
+Therefore, all students are advised to check with the department before registering for CLEP exams.
+Consult Harding University's current catalog for more detail, or if you have further questions, call the Registrar's office at (501) 279-4057.